 - endothelial receptor antagonists, which relax blood vessels

 - phosphodiesterase inhibitors, which relax the muscles of the arterial walls to widen blood vessels

 - heart-lung transplantation, although this is only done in certain cases

 - restriction of physical activity

-Although modern treatment has come a long way, one-third of all patients with PAH will die within three years of diagnosis.
+Although modern treatment has come a long way, one-third of all people with PAH will die within three years of diagnosis.

-Death is an expectation and a common occurrence with PAH because no cure or effective treatment exists.
-Medications that are available to treat symptoms can extend life for a while, but they cannot stop the eventual terminal heart failure.
+Death is an expectation and a common occurrence with PAH, because no cure or effective treatment exists.
+The medications that are available to treat symptoms can extend life for a while, but they can’t stop eventual terminal heart failure.